ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

-To avoid the DEPRECATION WARNING message, in the Action settings page you can set the input variables `ansible_python_interpreter = auto` as shown in the screen capture.
+To avoid the DEPRECATION WARNING message during Action job execution, in the Action settings page you can set the input variables
+`ansible_python_interpreter = auto` as shown in the screen capture.

 <img src="images/advanced_inputvariable.png" alt="Configuring input variable to silence warning message" width="700" style="width: 700px; border-style: none"/>